Skip to menu Skip to content Skip to footer

 A construction management plan is in place to ensure compliance with environmental and safety obligations, and minimise noise, dust and other disruptions where possible.

-There is a pedestrian detour on Walcott Street (between Sir Fred Schonell Drive and Hood Street), with pedestrians advised to use Hood Street, Services Road and Glasshouse Road.
-Signage is in place to direct local traffic and pedestrians.
+• Pedestrian detour on Walcott Street, between Sir Fred Schonell Drive and Hood Street.
+It is recommended that pedestrians use Hood Street, Services Road and Glasshouse Road.
+Signage is in place.
+Walcott Street has never offered a designated pedestrian footpath.

-There is no parking on Walcott Street (between Sir Fred Schonell Drive and Hood Street).
+• No parking on Walcott Street between Sir Fred Schonell Drive and Hood Street.
 Signage is in place to indicate where parking is prohibited.
 Vehicles parked in the restricted area will have to be towed so that works can proceed.

 During site establishment, vegetation was removed under the advice and guidance of an external arboriculturist, fauna spotter and in accordance with Brisbane City Council’s (BCC) Natural Assets Local Law 2003 permit.
 To offset the removal of trees from the site, the University will plant 28 native trees on campus and on project completion, the student residence will be landscaped to include native flora.

 All works will be conducted in line with Brisbane City Council (BCC) guidelines.
 Where possible, this will Monday to Friday from 6.30am to 6.30pm.
-Saturday work will only be as required.
+Saturday work is carried out as required.

 Current works